 What tips would you give a care partner to deal with the emotional crush they face?

 Simple coping skills, whether it be deep breathing, getting outside and going for a walk, exercising, those types of things.
-For someone who is feeling the weight of the stress, almost like they're drowning in their stress, I suggest getting professional help.
-We offer therapy here.
-I'm a psychotherapist and can help the care partners create some balance in their home, to help them make sure they're looking at both the person who needs care and themselves as equal parties.
+For someone who is feeling the weight of the stress, almost like they're drowning in their stress, we suggest getting professional help.

 What about a care partner who, out of love or dedication, tries to do too much for their loved one who may be capable of doing some things?